CoffeeHausGames/whir-server/README.md

-# tower-of-babel_server
+# whir_server

 ## Development

 ### Code Organization
 To start developing a `Go` project the `go mod init` command needs to be run with a domain of choice.
-This project is using `github.com/CoffeeHausGames/whir-server` as the GitHub repository so has been initialized with that domain.
+This project is using `github.com/lucas-kern/whir_server` as the GitHub repository so has been initialized with that domain.

 In order to import a package into another package for use it will need to be in the format of

-`import github.com/CoffeeHausGames/whir-server/{PATH}/{TO}{FILE}`
+`import github.com/lucas-kern/whir_server/{PATH}/{TO}{FILE}`

 With the {PATH}/{TO}{FILE} being the directory structure of the imported package.